McCalla, William Trevor (Trevor)

 William Trevor McCalla was educated at Campbell College, Belfast; he was a Director in W. McCalla & Co.
 Belfast, and he was Proprietor of the Ulster Steam Tender Company.

 William Trevor McCalla was a keen motorist, and he was a frequent competitor in the Ulster Tourist Trophy (TT) races.
-In 1934 he was winner of the County Down Trophy Race.
+In 1934, driving a 2-litre, supercharged Sunbeam, he was winner of the County Down Trophy Race.

 During the Second World War he served aboard HMT Sisapon which was mined and sunk off Harwich on 12 June 1940.
 Eleven crew members were lost.